JuliaLang/julia/doc/src/manual/functions.md

 (1, 2, (3, 4))
 ```

-In this case a tuple of values is spliced into a varargs call precisely where the variable number
+In this case a tuple of values is expanded into a varargs call precisely where the variable
-of arguments go.
+number of arguments go.
 This need not be the case, however:

 ```jldoctest barfunc
 julia> x = (2, 3, 4)